Home Consular services Birth in Japan

-- A translation of the birth certificate drawn up by a sworn translator: A list of sworn translators in Belgium is available at the Court of First Instance in Belgium.
-You can also find a list here.
-(URL?)
+3. Have the document translated by a sworn translator: A list of sworn translators in Belgium is available at the Court of First Instance in Belgium.
+You can also find a list here

 The parent registered in the consular registers of the Belgian Embassy in Tokyo must then take the following steps:

-- A) First of all, send all original documents by post to the Embassy together with a self-addressed envelope (expact 520, available at any post office).
-As soon as the Embassy has received and verified all the original documents, the child will be registered in the registers of this item and a new national register number will be created.
-Afterwards you can, if desired, apply for a passport and / or a Kids-ID for the child.
+- First, send all original documents by post to the Embassy together with a self-addressed Letter Pack Plus (520 JPY), available at any post office.
+As soon as the Embassy has received and verified all the original documents, the child will be registered in the registers of this post, and a new national register number will be created.
+Then, you can apply for a passport and/or a Kids-ID for the child if you desire.

-The original documents will be returned to you by registered letter.
-You can then use these documents to have the birth certificate transferred in the registers of civil state.
+- The original documents will be returned to you by registered mail.
+You can then use these documents to have the birth certificate transferred to the registers of civil status.

 The parent registered in a Belgian municipality must take the following steps:

-- B) Send a copy of all documents to the Embassy and hand over the original documents to the municipality of your domicile in Belgium.
-On the basis of these documents they will register your child in the registers of your municipality.
+- Send a copy of all documents to the Embassy and hand over the original documents to the municipality of your domicile in Belgium.
+On the basis of these documents, they will register your child in the registers of your municipality.

-Please note: it is not possible to apply for a passport for the child in the Embassy if it is not registered in the consular registers of the postal service.
-In this case you can only obtain a passport in Belgium.
+Please note: it is not possible to apply for a passport for the child at the Embassy if the child is not registered in the consular registers of the post.
+In this case, you can only obtain a passport in Belgium.

-It is strongly recommended to the Belgian parent to transcribe the birth certificate in the registry of civil status in the municipality of last residence in Belgium.
+It is strongly recommended that the Belgian parent transcribe the birth certificate in the registry of civil status in the municipality of their last residence in Belgium.

-Validity of the marriage certificate with apostille and translation by transfer can be a maximum of 6 months.
+The validity of the birth certificate with apostille and translation for transcription is maximum 6 months.

 To know more about the usefulness of a transfer, see the following link: why transfer a birth certificate?